dreww/help.github.com/_posts/2008-01-08-send-pull-requests.md

 #### Auto Merge

-In many cases it is possible to ask github to auto merge a pull request using the merge button.
+In many cases it is possible to ask GitHub to auto merge a pull request using the merge button.
 This was made possible with the launch of Pull Requests 2.0 and is covered in the [related blog post](https://github.com/blog/843-the-merge-button).